codacy-open-source-projects-scans/barman/docs/user_guide/configuration.rst

   ``custom_compression_filter = "xz -c -d"``

   This is the same as running ``xz -c -d > "$2" < "$1";``.

 Scope: Global / Server / Model.

+.. _configuration-options-compression-level:

+**compression_level**

+Specifies the compression level to be used by the selected compression algorithm.
+Valid values are integers within the supported range of the chosen algorithm or one of the predefined labels: ``low``, ``medium``, and ``high``, which serve as shortcuts.

+* ``low``: uses low level of compression, favoring compression speed over compression ratio.
+* ``medium``: uses a medium level of compression, balancing between compression speed and compression ratio.
+* ``high``: uses a high level of compression, favoring compression ratio over compression speed.

+Predefined labels map to algorithm-specific levels, as detailed below:

+.. list-table:: Compression levels
+   :widths: 30 25 15 15 15
+   :header-rows: 1

+   * - Algorithm
+     - Level range
+     - low
+     - medium
+     - high
+   * - ``lz4``
+     - 0 to 16
+     - 0
+     - 6
+     - 10
+   * - ``xz``
+     - 1 to 9
+     - 1
+     - 3
+     - 5
+   * - ``zstd``
+     - -22 to 22
+     - 1
+     - 4
+     - 9
+   * - ``gzip``, ``pygzip`` and ``pigz``
+     - 1 to 9
+     - 1
+     - 6
+     - 9
+   * - ``bzip2`` and ``pybzip2``
+     - 1 to 9
+     - 1
+     - 5
+     - 9

+If the specified compression level is greater than the algorithm's maximum level, that maximum level is used.
+Similarly, if it is lower than the minimum level, that minimum level is used.
+The default value is ``medium``.

+Scope: Global / Server / Model.